 Carolyn Rabiner, L. Ac., Dipl.
-C.H., has been providing Acupuncture and Chinese Medicine health care since 1992.
+C.H., has been providing Acupuncture and Chinese Medicine health care for 33 years.
 Ms. Rabiner is Board Certified in both acupuncture and traditional Chinese Herbal Medicine (NCCAOM).

 CONDITIONS TREATED